top of page

 · Address deforestation driven by agricultural expansion for these commodities both within the EU and globally

-To ensure compliance, the regulation imposes extensive due diligence obligations on operators and traders which include responsibilities on data collection, risk assessment and, when relevant, risk mitigation.
-Non-compliance will lead to sanctions, including fines, confiscation of products, and exclusion from public markets and funding.
-The new directive means traders and operators' will need more accurate data about their supply chains.
-High-quality data will be a paramount asset in order to comply with the regulation and ensure access and competitiveness in the EU markets.
+The new directive means traders and operators' will need more accurate data about their supply chains to comply with the regulation and ensure access and competitiveness in the EU markets.

 Which organizations and products are subject to the EU Deforestation-Free Products law?

-The regulation impacts many product categories, basically anything containing or made from soy, wood, rubber, charcoal, cattle, cocoa, coffee, or palm oil.
+The regulation impacts many product categories, basically anything containing or made from soy, wood, rubber, charcoal, cattle, cocoa, coffee or palm oil.

 Under the regulation, anyone selling commodities on the EU market or exporting them must prove that products are not from deforested land or contributed to forest degradation after the established cut-off date: December 31, 2020.